CSS Maurepas

 CSS Maurepas was a sidewheel steamer that briefly served as a gunboat in the Confederate States Navy during the American Civil War.
 Built in 1858 in Indiana as Grosse Tete (English: "big head"), the vessel was used in commercial trade until 1860 and then delivered mail until 1861, when she was acquired by the Confederate Navy.

 After being outfitted with five or six cannons and renamed Maurepas, she was sent to the defenses of Columbus, Kentucky, in March 1862, and participated in actions near Island Number Ten.
 After an abortive naval skirmish near Fort Pillow in Tennessee, Maurepas and the gunboat CSS Pontchartrain were sent up the White River to resist Union advances and aid transport.
 On June 16, the eve of the Battle of Saint Charles, Maurepas was sunk as an obstruction and her cannons sent ashore.

 Service history

 Construction and civilian usage

 A sidewheel steamer, the vessel was constructed at New Albany, Indiana, in 1858, under the name Grosse Tete, having been ordered by one J. A. Cotton of New Orleans, Louisiana.
 She was 180 ft long, had a beam of 34 ft, measured 399 tons, and had a draft of 7 ft.
 It had two sidewheels, a wooden hull, and held a crew of 79.
 A photograph identified as Gross Tete shows a vessel with only one steamboat deck, as opposed to the standard two.
 The naval historian Donald L. Canney speculates that the steamboat was intended to run on trade routes that included Bayou Gross Tete and Grosse Tête, Louisiana.
-Grosse Tete was used for commercial trade until 1860, when she was purchased by the Bayou Sara Mail Company for mail delivery.
+Under Captain Isacc Hopper, Grosse Tete was used for commercial trade until 1860, when she was purchased by the Bayou Sara Mail Company for mail delivery.
+Her captain after the purchase was J. McQuoid.